grafana/grafana/docs/sources/panels/value-mappings.md

 ### Table example

 Here's an example showing a Table visualization with value mappings.
+If you want value mapping colors displayed on the table, then set the cell display mode to **Color text** or **Color background**

 ![Value mappings table example](/static/img/docs/value-mappings/value-mappings-table-example-8-0.png)